 2. 65 Degrees- In the spring, with 65 degree soil temps your cool season lawn is definitely awake and should be growing.
 This is when you want to mow your lawn often (twice a week).
 This will also be when you want to apply your second round of pre emergent as well as your second application of fertilizer.

-3. 70 Degrees- 70 degrees is an important soil temperature in the fall.
-By fall, I mean the peak soil temps of the summer months are behind you and things are cooling off.
+3. 70 Degrees- 70 degrees is an important soil temperature in late summer/ early fall.
+At this point, the peak soil temps of the summer months are behind you and things are cooling off.
 At 70 degrees you have to make an important decision.
 If you are planning on doing any kind of seeding in the fall then now is the time to do it.
 This includes core aerating and overseeding, or top dressing, or any other kind of lawn renovation that includes seeding.
 If you are seeding then you’ll be applying a starter fertilizer at this time.
 If you are not seeding then this is the time you want to apply your third round of pre emergent herbicides and also a time when you want to apply another round of fertilizer.
 Fall is when Poa Annua and other fall germinating weeds can cause problems so adding pre emergents at this time has many benefits.
 Just note that you are either choosing to seed and omit pre emergents, or you are choosing to throw down the pre emergent.
 It’s one or the other.
 If you apply a pre emergent when seeding the pre emergent will block grass seed from germinating and you will have wasted a lot of time and money.

 4. 80 Degrees- When soil temps hit 80 degrees your cool season lawn could start to go into stress mode and might even go into a period of summer dormancy.
 This is when you want to baby it the most.
 That’s one of the reasons I recommend low nitrogen, high potassium fertilizers at this time.
 You don’t want to push too much blade growth with nitrogen since it will only stress your lawn out more.
 Keep your lawn watered to the best of your ability and practice good summer lawn care strategies.